ChristosBouronikos/football_analytics/README.md

 - <b>B) Data Engineering</b> - cleaning of the data, fuzzy matching of distinct datasets
 - <b>C) Data Analysis</b> - analysis of the data in Python (TBA)

 Scraped / cleaned data is made available where possible.
-All notebooks in this repository can help you acquire the data.
+Some data sources are a little large to be uploaded to GitHub, however, all notebooks in this repository go through and explain the code that will allow you to acquire this data.

 Please see [public.tableau.com/profile/edd.webster/](https://public.tableau.com/profile/edd.webster/) for Tableau visualisations and dashboards of the data in acquired, cleaned and fuzzy-matched in this repository.